St. Lawrence species

 Harvesting requires a permit.

-May to December in the Gaspé Bay and May to June in Haute-Gaspésie.
+May to December in the Gaspé Bay and May to June in the Haute-Gaspésie.

 The picker can only harvest every other frond in the intertidal zone at low tide.

-Sea lettuce is rich in protein, vitamin B12, iron, calcium, and magnesium.
-It also contains starch and a good quantity of fiber.
+Sea lettuce is rich in protein, vitamin B12, iron, calcium and magnesium.
+It also contains starch and a good quantity of fibre.

-It can also be used as a natural fertilizer, thanks to its high nitrogen and phosphorus content.
+It can also be used as a natural fertilizer, given its high nitrogen and phosphorus content.

 Fresh, full-bodied taste.
-Its flavor is similar to that of spinach, with an added hint of the sea.
-Its texture is tough when raw, but softer when cooked.
+Its flavour is similar to that of spinach with an added hint of the sea.
+Its texture is tough when raw but softer when cooked.

-• Freshly picked, sea lettuce can be consumed directly, thinly sliced; for example in salads, sauces or in soups.
+• Freshly picked, sea lettuce can be consumed directly, thinly sliced; for example, in salads, sauces and soups.

 Mirror, mirror

-Sea lettuce is so named for its culinary qualities and its shape, which are very similar to that of lettuce leaves.
+Sea lettuce is so named for its culinary qualities and its shape, which are very similar to those of lettuce leaves.